-Back in the day I met a kid/man/something online while playing a popular video game under the name of Starcraft 2.
-In case you are not aware, Starcraft 2 is 1v1 war game where you make units and try to kill the other guy while using some sort of “strategy”.
+I met a kid/man/something online while playing a popular video game under the name of Starcraft 2.
+In case you are not aware, Starcraft 2 is 1v1 war.
+You make units and try to kill the other guy while using some sort of strategy.

-Anyway, I played with this kid/man/something and I won.
-Then the kid/man/something contacted me via chat and said: “Fuck you!
+Anyway, I played with this kid/man/something and won.
+Then, the kid/man/something contacted me via chat and said: “Fuck you!
 I am better than you.”

-It turned out that the kid/man/something was playing this game for hours non stop every day.
+It turned out that the kid/man/something was playing this game for hours every day.
 He wanted to reach the so-called masters league.
-(In this game people are divided into different leagues depending on skill, and the highest two are the master league and the grandmaster league.)
+(In this game, people are divided into different leagues depending on skill.
+The highest two are the master league and the grandmaster league.)

-I looked at the play history of the kid/man/something and I saw that everyday was play day with only 6-8 hours of rest.
-In brief, the kid/man/something was addicted to this game, and obsessed with reaching that so-called masters league.
+I looked at the play history of my opponent and saw that he plays all day.
 Starcraft 2 was basically eating his life and causing extreme harm to his personality.
-The kid/man/something has become a slave to a game.
+He’d become a slave to a game.

-This is when the lifter in me reported the obvious – the kid/man/something was not resting enough and was never fresh.
-Therefore, the kid/man/something was losing to guys like me, who are not really good at this game.
+This is when the lifter in me reported the obvious – my opponent was not resting enough.
+As a result, he was losing too much.
 Fatigue always comes with mistakes.

-The importance of resting is one of the fundamental lessons of the lifting game too.
-The only way to get stronger is to recover from your workouts, and for that to happen you must rest.
-Regardless, many people ignore this advice and try to break their heads into the wall every day, hoping that more and more work equals faster and better results.
+Rest is a fundamental part of the lifting game too.
+The only way to get stronger is to recover from your workouts.
+Regardless, many people ignore this advice and hit it hard hoping that more work will give them faster and better results.

-It’s true that more effort offers better results, but sooner or later you will reach the point of diminishing returns.
-Pass that point the more you do, the less you get, and the more imbalanced your life becomes.
+It’s true that more efforts produce more gains, but sooner or later, you will reach the point of diminishing returns.

-Imagine that you are trying to become better at playing the piano, and you practice 20 minutes a day.
-Now, if you increase that to 2-4 hours a day, you will most certainly see faster results.
-However, if you up your practice session to 12-14 hours daily, there is a pretty good chance that you will burn out at one point.
-Every extra hour will just cause more fatigue, poor concentration and frustration.
-If the same or more progress may be obtainable with half the working hours, what’s point in killing yourself?
+Imagine that you are trying to become a better piano player and practice 20 minutes a day.
+If you increase that number to 2-4 hours a day, you will most certainly see faster results.
+However, if you up your practice session to 12-14 hours every day, there is a pretty good chance that you will burn out very quickly.
+Every extra hour will cause more fatigue, poor concentration, and frustration.

-Therefore, adding more exercises and more workout days, when the bases are already covered and the main wheel is spinning, works the same way – against you.
+Adding more exercises and workout days when the bases are already covered works against you.

-Sometimes in life the challenge is not to do more of something, but to learn how to do nothing at all.
+Sometimes in life, the challenge is not to do more, but to learn how to do nothing at all.